hanzoai/agency/LLM.md

 Case studies are a key part of the website and follow a consistent pattern:

 1. **Data Source**:
-   - All case study data is stored in `src/data/caseStudiesData.ts`
+   - Main case study data is stored in `src/data/caseStudiesData.ts`
+   - Additional case studies in `src/data/additionalCaseStudies.ts` (imported into caseStudiesData.ts)
+   - The complete set includes: Damon Motorcycles, Bellabeat, TrillerFest, Unikoin Gold, Cover Build, Casper Blockchain, and Myle Tap

 2. **Rendering Components**:
    - `src/pages/CaseStudy.tsx`: Dynamic page component that renders any case study based on the URL parameter